RKPinata/vuejs-nestjs-codebase/backend/README.md

 ## Issue

 ```
-If you get the error ERROR: relation "user_info" does not exist when posting the API, you need to run migration first
+If you get the error ERROR: relation "user_info" does not exist when posting the API, you need to create a new migration and run migration first
 ```

 ## Migration